WHAT INFORMS OUR PLANS

-National Environment Protection Act or NEPA
+National Environment Policy Act or NEPA

 Most of the actions the BLM takes to implement its land-use plans are reviewed under the requirements of NEPA, either through the production of detailed EISs or less-complex EAs or other related documents.
 Learn more about NEPA, and view frequently requested state NEPA documents.

 FLPMA specifically directs the BLM to coordinate with state, local, and tribal governments to assist in resolving inconsistencies between BLM’s land-use plans and local land-use plans, to the maximum extent consistent with federal law and the purposes of FLPMA.
 Download and read a copy of FLPMA, as amended.

 The complexity of natural and cultural systems, combined with public expectations and legal mandates, make it essential that the Bureau of Land Management continue to be a "science-informed" agency.
 We strive to consistently apply the best and latest science and research in processes.
 Read about science in the BLM.

 The BLM is beginning to implement a landscape approach to managing the public lands to better respond to large-scale challenges such reducing the risk of wildfire, controlling weeds and insect outbreaks, and providing for energy development on the public lands.
 Scientists, land managers, and land management partners are working to gather and share the scientific information needed to better understand these wide-ranging impacts and to develop and implement shared conservation strategies.
 Learn more about how we manage across landscapes.